thunlp/KernelGAT/scikgat/README.md

 | w.
 SciBERT       | 94.67        | 93.00   | 48.18     | 56.94          | 52.19 | 42.09     | 47.27          | 44.53 |
 | w.
 SciBERT (MLM) | 95.33        | 93.67   | 47.66     | 58.37          | 52.47 | 42.07     | 47.81          | 44.76 |

-Also, we have ablation studies of rational prediction:
+Also, we have ablation studies of rationale selection:

 | Model               | Ranking Acc. |        |       | Sentence Level |        |       | Abstract Level |        |       |
 |---------------------|--------------|--------|-------|----------------|--------|-------|----------------|--------|-------|